The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size

 The paper is organized as follows.
 We first review the QAOA (Section \ref{sec:QAOA}) and the Sherrington-Kirkpatrick model (Section \ref{sec:SK}).
-As an example, we demonstrate how to calculate the typical-instance energy for the QAOA at $p=1$ for any given parameters in Section \ref{sec:p=1}.
-We then prove, in Section \ref{sec:concentration}, that the measured energy concentrates at our calculated value.
-In Section \ref{sec:general-p}, we describe a formalism for calculating the typical-instance energy for general $p$ in the infinite size limit, and show that our concentration results from Section \ref{sec:concentration} apply.
-We summarize our computational strategy in Section \ref{sec:implementation}.
-In Section \ref{sec:optimization}, we present our results of the calculated energy up to $p=12$ and show that the QAOA surpasses the standard semidefinite programming algorithm at $p=11$.
+The results of the paper are summarized in Section \ref{sec:results}, where we produce a formula to calculate the typical-instance energy achieved by the QAOA for any $p$ with any given parameters, and show that the measured energy concentrates at the calculated value.
+We also evaluate the formula up to $p=12$.
+In Section \ref{sec:p=1}, we demonstrate how to calculate the typical-instance energy for the QAOA at $p=1$ for any finite problem size.
+In Section \ref{sec:general-p}, we prove the formula for general $p$ in the infinite size limit.
 We provide further discussion in Section \ref{sec:discussion}.